How to Dispute a Car Insurance Settlement: Negotiate a Fair Payout

 • May result in the insurer reopening negotiations to avoid sanctions

 To file, visit your state's DOI website, submit a complaint form with supporting documentation (correspondence, settlement offers, your demand letter), and keep copies of everything.
 You can also search the NAIC Consumer Information Source at naic.org to find your state's insurance regulator.
-Knowing when and how to use this escalation path is also valuable if you've already had a car insurance claim denied.
+This escalation path is also powerful if you've had a car insurance claim denied.

 Car Insurance Arbitration